 - 2. Apply the poultice onto the stain, going past the edge of the stain on all sides by approximately 1/2 inch and keeping it as thick as possible (at least 1/4 inch). - 3.
 Cover the poultice with plastic wrap, tape it down using painter's masking tape, and poke a few holes in the plastic. - 4.
-Leave the whole thing alone for at least 24 hours, then remove the plastic wrap.
-If the poultice is completely dry, proceed to step 6.
-If it is not yet completely dry, leave it uncovered until it dries completely.

-- 5. Allow the poultice to dry thoroughly.
+Leave the whole thing alone for at least 24 hours, then remove the plastic wrap. - 5.
+Allow the poultice to dry thoroughly.
 It may take from a couple of hours to a couple of days or better, depending on the chemical.
-This is the phase during which the chemical that was forced into the stone, together (hopefully) with the staining agent, is being reabsorbed by the absorbing agent.
+Do NOT peek!
+This is the phase during which the chemical that was forced into the stone, together (hopefully) with the staining agent, is being re-absorbed by the absorbing agent.
 You do NOT want to interrupt this process. - 6.
 Once the poultice is completely dry, scrape it off the surface of the stone with a plastic scraper or the flat edge of a straight razor blade.
 Clean the area with a little squirt of neutral cleaner, then wipe it dry with a clean rag or a sheet of paper towel. - 7.
 If the stain is gone, your mission is over!
 If some of it is still there, repeat the whole procedure (especially in the case of oily stains, that can take up to 4 or 5 attempts).
 There are several reasons why a stain will not lighten at all after poulticing.
 You may have made a mistake while evaluating the nature of the stain and consequently used the wrong chemical).
 The stain may be too old and permanently set.
 It is also possible that the spot is not actually a stain but some other type of discoloration.

-10 POTENTIAL STONE PROBLEMS AND WHAT TO DO ABOUT THEM
+7 POTENTIAL STONE PROBLEMS AND WHAT TO DO ABOUT THEM